cloverfoodlab/recipecards/README.md

 Nice recipe card interface for Peachworks recipe data.

+During development:

 ```
-npm run build
+npm run start
 ```

-As a starting point.
+As a starting point for a nice auto-rebuild flow.

+(Assumes you have properly set set `PEACHWORKS_ACCOUNT_ID` and `PEACHWORKS_ACCESS_TOKEN` env vars)

 You will need an env var defined for: